Australia PM Morrison loses control of WeChat Chinese account as election looms | Technology

 - Australia

 Fergus Ryan, the senior analyst with the Australian Strategic Policy Institute, said having the Prime Minister's WeChat account registered under the name of a Chinese citizen was "always risky and ill-advised", and appeared to be a breach of WeChat rules.
-"Any account set up in this way can be shut down at a moment's notice," he said.
+At Fuzhou 985 Technology, Huang said the company planned to delete the contents of the account but would wait.

-In December 2020 the Scott Morrison WeChat account was temporarily blocked amid a political dispute between Canberra and Beijing over an image of an Australian soldier in Afghanistan.
-In the 2020 incident, a note appeared from WeChat saying the content violated regulations, including distorting historical events and confusing the public.
+"Originally we wanted to delete [Morrison's previous posts], now we are faced with this situation, we can only wait for Tencent's final reply," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)